 Q: What is InfinityBass?

-A: InfinityBass is my take on life as an independent Musician, Bass player and composer ~ with a day job.
+A: InfinityBass is my take on life as a Musician, Bass player and composer ~ with a day job.

 Q: Why did you choose Bass?

 A: Bass guitar is my 3rd instrument.
-I started on Violin at school in 1980, and I’ve always enjoyed playing and writing music on the piano, which I consider to be my other instrument.
+I started on Violin at school in 1980, and I’ve always enjoyed playing and writing music on the piano.

 In the late 1980’s, I played Bass parts on a synthesizer in a church youth group band that was forming.